-Interest income is recognised pro rata in the profit and loss account based on the effective interest rates of the loans, provided the income can be reliably measured.
+Interest income is recognised pro rata in profit or loss based on the effective interest rates of the bonds, provided the income can be reliably measured.

 Operating expenses

 Expenses are determined with due observance of the aforementioned accounting policies and allocated to the financial year to which they relate.
 Foreseeable and other obligations as well as potential losses arising before the financial year-end are recognised when they are known before the financial statements are prepared and provided all other conditions for forming provisions are met.